Why take a psychological attachment style test online?

 Attachment theory, developed by John Bowlby and Mary Ainsworth, describes how the patterns we learned in childhood to relate to our primary caregivers carry over, almost without modification, to adult romantic relationships.
-This relational dynamic operates below ordinary conscious awareness.
+Taking a psychological attachment style test online allows you to bring these unconscious patterns to light.

 The Four Attachment Styles